ProtocolONE/auth.protocol.one/app/Resources/doc/oauth-client.md

 change the `oauth.sources` section, only these providers will be given when calling the `/api/v1/oauth/sources` method.

+You can configure the authorization domain for the domain `auth.protocolone.local` and use the test settings from the configuration file.
+The list of test applications for different sources will be updated, but they will all be tied to the domain `auth.protocolone.local`.

 ##### Example of list oAuth services
 Request headers